henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-17-persistent-session-data-via-localstorage-in-phoenix-liveview.md

 Chris McCord, creator of LiveView, has shared [example code for storing form data in URL params](https://gist.github.com/chrismccord/5d2f6e99112c9a67fedb2b8501a5bcab) – this means data will survive reloads, but will not survive revisiting the site without those params, of course.
 He also [seems to suggest](https://news.ycombinator.com/item?id=21101081) there may be a "stash" feature to come, though I don't know how persistent that is intended to be.

 I'm new to LiveView and would love feedback and alternative solutions.
-Please write a comment or tweet me [@henrik](https://twitter.com/henrik)!
+Please write a comment here or [on Twitter](https://twitter.com/henrik/status/1262007554881839106)!